-This provides the many kings, sultans, billionaires, and heirs around the world many types of investments which they can choose from.
+This provides the many kings, sultans, billionaires, and heirs around the world with many types of investments that they can choose from.

 In order to invest in these American assets, investors would first need to convert whatever currency they are holding into U.S. dollars.

 The capital inflows and outflows from the U.S. financial markets can have a significant effect on the value of the dollar.

 Since the USD takes up about the majority of daily currency transactions, just about any major development in the world (i.e. strong GDP growth in Australia, a stock market crash in Beijing, or a Godzilla attack in Tokyo) affects its short-term valuation.